General Dental Informtion

 Various Periodontal Disease Types

 Periodontal disease is often caused in acute (invasive) and chronic types.
-Chronic periodontal disease often afflicts the youth around puberty and 20 years of age.
+Chronic periodontal disease often affects the youth around puberty and 20 years of age.
 There is not much dental germ and plaque in these patients, but the decaying is high, which is mostly caused by genetic and immunologic factors.
 The second type of periodontal disease is chronic, often occurs after 30 years of age, and its most important cause is germ accumulation and bacterial plaque.
 Microbial plaque accumulation is caused by not brushing and flossing or brushing incorrectly, which is why dentists recommend regular examinations and scaling.

 The Risks of Delaying Periodontal Disease Treatment